ietf-wg-alto/draft-ietf-alto-unified-props-new/example.md

 ## Filtered Property Map Example #1 ## {#filt-prop-map-example-1}

-The following example uses the filtered property map resource to request the `ISP`, `ASN` and `state` properties for several IPv4 addresses.
+The following example uses the filtered property map resource to request the "ISP", "ASN" and "state" properties for several IPv4 addresses.

-Note that the value of `state` for `ipv4:192.0.2.0` is the only explicitly defined property; the other values are all derived by the inheritance rules for Internet address entities.
+Note that the value of "state" for "ipv4:192.0.2.0" is the only explicitly defined property; the other values are all derived by the inheritance rules for Internet address entities.

 ```
 POST /propmap/lookup/inet-iacs HTTP/1.1
 Host: alto.example.com
 Accept: application/alto-propmap+json,application/alto-error+json
-Content-Length: ###
+Content-Length: 158
 Content-Type: application/alto-propmapparams+json

 {